-We recommend that learners who are beginning this course should have previously completed a Cambridge O Level or Cambridge IGCSE® assessment/course or equivalent in Chinese.
+We recommend that candidates who are beginning this course should have previously completed a Cambridge O Level or Cambridge IGCSE assessment/course or equivalent in Arabic/Hindi/Marathi/Tamil/ Telugu/Urdu.

 Progression

 A Cambridge International A Level in a language provides a suitable foundation for the study of languages or related courses in higher education.
 Equally it is suitable for candidates intending to pursue careers or further study in languages, or as part of a course of general education.